fork123aniket/fork123aniket.github.io/_pages/workexperience.md

 	average growth in usable capacity over a specific forecasting window period, which in turn helped fill the missing data present in the time series.
   - Implemented a data extraction pipeline to extract data in the form of multivariate time series from a storage data lake.
-Work done in close collaboration with IBM Research, Almaden.
+Work done in close collaboration with *IBM Research, Almaden*.